 - record any apologies provided and whether the apologies were accepted by the Governing Body

 - ensure the Minutes of the previous meeting are checked for accuracy and signed off by the Chair following approval

 - record any pecuniary or business interests declared at the meeting

 - record discussions, decisions and votes taken on each agenda item

 - provide advice and guidance in relation to procedural issues, precedents and previous decisions as necessary

 - ensure a date is agreed for the next meeting and that this is communicated to any Governors who were not present at the meeting

-- complete any relevant information on the ‘Gold Sheet’ and return this to the Governors' Support Service as soon as possible
+- complete any relevant information on the ‘Gold Sheet’ and return this to the Governance Service as soon as possible